 These 3 easy card games only begin to scratch the surface of what you can do with a deck of cards.
 If these games are too elementary, try poker or bridge to pass the time with friends and family.
 Games are a fun way to connect with people, and there’s no reason to limit them to card games.
 Try checkers, Scrabble or backgammon.
 If you’re a strategic thinker, chess is an endlessly re-playable game as well.

 Living with lung disease presents challenges of all sorts, but we hope these 3 easy card games are fun to play for you and your family.
-If you or someone you know lives with chronic lung disease, perhaps it’s time to consider stem cell therapy as an option to regain the quality of life COPD and other chronic lung illnesses can steal away.
-The Lung Institute offers stem cell treatment for many major pulmonary conditions, including chronic obstructive pulmonary disorder (COPD), emphysema, chronic bronchitis, pulmonary fibrosis and interstitial lung disease.
-The Lung Institute uses autologous stem cells, cells derived from the patient’s own body.
+If you or someone you know lives with chronic lung disease, perhaps it’s time to consider cellular therapy as an option to regain the quality of life COPD and other chronic lung illnesses can steal away.
+The Lung Institute offers cellular therapy for many major pulmonary conditions, including chronic obstructive pulmonary disorder (COPD), emphysema, chronic bronchitis, pulmonary fibrosis and interstitial lung disease.
+The Lung Institute uses cells derived from the patient’s own body.

 - Breathing Exercises

 - Chronic Bronchitis

 - Interstitial Lung Disease

 - Related Conditions